-CN = Carrying Nest Material does not apply to species that regularly carry materials which may be associated with tool use, food caching, or building roosting cavities, but NOT with nesting.
+CN = Carrying Nest Material adult carrying nesting materials; nest site not seen.
+Does not apply to species that regularly carry materials which may be associated with tool use, food caching, or building roosting cavities, but NOT with nesting.

-Species for which this code rarely applies to:

-- Crows

-- Vultures

-- Brown-headed Cowbirds

-- Nightjars

-- Woodpeckers and Wrens

-- Wood Ducks and Mergansers

-CF = Carrying Food for nestlings and juveniles does not apply to species that may be carrying food for courtship or to eat at a different perch.

-Examples include:

-- Gulls and Terns

-- Corvids

-- Hawks, Falcons, Eagles, Osprey (It is possible for raptors be carrying food back to the nest for the young, so only use if you can confirm they are carrying food back to a NEST with YOUNG.
+CF = Carrying Food for nestlings and juveniles does not apply to species that may be carrying food for courtship or to eat at a different perch such as: gulls and terns, corvids, and hawks, falcons, eagles, and Osprey.
+Note: it is possible for crows, raptors, etc. to carry food back to the nest for the young, so only use if you can confirm they are carrying food back to a NEST with YOUNG, which would ultimately result in your being able to upgrade that species to the NY code!